ITIN vs. SSN vs. EIN — What is the difference?

 - Evidence of citizenship and/or immigration status

-You can apply for SSN by visiting your local Social Security Office.
+Once your form is completed, bring it or mail it to your local Social Security Office.
 Individuals older than 12 who are getting the SSN for the first time need to appear in person.

 What is an Employer Identification Number (EIN)?